snehabhatia04/pdf-header-extractor/README.md

 # PDF Heading Extractor

 A Dockerized solution that extracts the title and hierarchical headings (H1, H2, H3) from PDFs.
 Designed for offline execution under 10 seconds with a model size under 200MB.
-Supports fallback OCR (English & Japanese) for scanned or image-based PDFs.

 ---